djangocon/djangocon-archive-project/README.md

 The goal of this project is to archive past DjangoCon websites.
 Some of the websites are no longer around outside of the [Wayback Machine](https://archive.org/) :/

 ## Status

-The following websites were archived.
+The following websites have been archived or are in progress.

 | year | country | status    | repo                                                             |
 | :--: | :------ | :-------: | :--------------------------------------------------------------: |